This tutorial will demonstrate how to create a simple, single-function module using ModuleForge, with 1 pester test, and deploy via Github workflows.

 workflow, and expand theRun pester tests

-step from our latest run to view things such as code coverage, or get more details on failures etc
+step from our latest run to view things such as code coverage, or get more details on failures etc.

 Actions